oasysgames/oasys-docs/docs/tech-docs/1-whats-oasys/3-oasys-architecture/1-3-incentive-logic.md

 # Incentive Logic

-## Staking Reward
+## Staker Reward

-Staking rewards are a must for any POS architecture.
-Therefore, for the stability of the network, we have assigned Staking Rewards through Tokenomics.
+Staker Rewards are a must for any POS architecture.
+Therefore, for the stability of the network, we have assigned Staker Rewards through Tokenomics.
 POS validates the network through the Proof of Staking.
-Staking reward are calculated every epoch.
+Staker Reward are calculated every epoch.

 ## Validator Reward